ShubhamKalegore/user-admin-portal-api/README.md

 * Reduced failed requests at 300 concurrent users from 99 failures to 56 failures.
 * Improved API scalability and reduced database pressure.

-This exercise demonstrates practical performance testing, bottleneck analysis, and optimization techniques in ASP.NET Core using MediatR, CQRS, EF Core, and IMemoryCache.